michael-allen-personal/nvim/README.md

 Consider moving the "get project exe name" function to ft_helpers, its currently commented out in rust.lua

 Add something for fixing indentation of comments on format.
 Lets make it pretty :)

+Look into completion options, currently haskell-tools is different than the config I have in lsp.lua, see which one I like more and use it for both

+See if I can change :term to open a terminal in a new horizontal window below (maybe above like ghci in haskell?) the current window, this window should be smaller than the main window, currently its equal size

+Maybe add commands for insert mode to move right/left, so i can move past autocomplete stuff without using the arrow keys